Frequently asked questions

 Do I have to participate within the classroom?

 No, we have limited non-participating spots available for an increased cost.
-Everyone is required to attend membership meetings (approx. 4) throughout the year, and help wherever you can.
-Due to COVID-19 restrictions, parents wont be participating in the classrooms, or be in close contact with children, they are considered Environmental staff and they will be in charge of snack prep, as well as cleaning and sanitation procedures.
+Everyone is required to attend membership meetings (approx. 4) throughout the year and help wherever you can.
+Duty parents are considered Environmental staff and they will be in charge of supporting classroom routine as well as cleaning and sanitation procedures.

 Can my other child come with me for my duty day?